-- (a) No person may serve nor may any AOC holder use a person for checks unless he or she has completed the curricula approved by the Authority for those functions for which they are to serve. - (b) Specific training programme requirements for check personnel are contained in IS: 8.10.1.40.
+- (a) No person may serve nor may any AOC holder use a person for checks unless he or she has completed the curricula approved by the Authority for those functions for which they are to serve. - (b) Specific training programme requirements for check personnel are prescribed in IS 8.10.1.40.

-8.10.1.41 SINGLE - PILOT OPERATIONS UNDER IFR OR AT NIGHT - QUALIFICATIONS, TRAINING, CHECKING
+8.10.1.42 SINGLE-PILOT OPERATIONS UNDER INSTRUMENT FLIGHT RULES OR AT NIGHT - QUALIFICATIONS, TRAINING, CHECKING

-- (a) No person may conduct single-pilot-operations under IFR or at night in commercial air transportation, in accordance with Subpart 8.8.1.30, unless the operation is approved by the Authority and the pilot has at least 50 hours flight time in the aircraft class in which he or she is to serve and of those 50 hours, not less than 10 hours shall be as pilot in command. - (b) For single-pilot-operations conducted under IFR: - (1) The pilot shall have at least 25 hours flight time under IFR in the type and class of aircraft in which he or she is to serve. - (2) The 25 hours flight time under IFR referenced in (b)(1) may form part of the required 50 hours flight time in aircraft class. - (3) The pilot shall have performed in single-pilot-operations, at least 5 IFR flights including 3 instrument approaches in the class of aircraft in which he or she is to serve within 90 days preceding the flight, or - (4) Within 90 days preceding the flight, the pilot has satisfactorily completed the single-pilotoperation instrument competency check, as prescribed by the Authority, in the class of aircraft in which he or she is to serve. - (c) For single-pilot-operations conducted at night: - (1) The pilot shall have performed in single-pilot-operations at least 3 take-offs and landings at night in the type and class of aircraft in which he or she is to serve within 90 days preceding the flight, and - (2) Have successfully completed the approved single-pilot-operation training programme prescribed by the Authority. - (d) No pilot may serve nor may any AOC holder assign a person to operate an aircraft in single-pilotoperations in commercial air transport unless the pilot has: - (1) Successfully completed the relevant training requirements of Subpart 8.10 applicable to flight crewmembers engaged in commercial air transport; - (2) Successfully completed the approved single-pilot operations training programme prescribed by the Authority, and - (3) Satisfactorily completed the single-pilot operations checking requirements, as prescribed by the Authority, in the type and class of aircraft in which he or she is to serve.
+- (a) No person may conduct single-pilot-operations under IFR or at night in commercial air transportation, in accordance with 8.8.1.30 of this part, unless the operation is approved by the Authority and the pilot has at least 50 hours flight time in the aircraft class in which he or she is to serve and of those 50 hours, not less than 10 hours shall be as PIC. - (b) For single-pilot-operations conducted under IFR: - (1) The pilot shall have at least 25 hours flight time under IFR in the type and class of aircraft in which he or she is to serve. - (2) The 25 hours flight time under IFR referenced in (b)(1) may form part of the required 50 hours flight time in aircraft class. - (3) The pilot shall have performed in single-pilot-operations, at least 5 IFR flights including 3 instrument approaches in the class of aircraft in which he or she is to serve within 90 days preceding the flight, or - (4) Within 90 days preceding the flight, the pilot has satisfactorily completed the single-pilotoperation instrument competency check, as prescribed by the Authority, in the class of aircraft in which he or she is to serve. - (c) For single-pilot-operations conducted at night: - (1) The pilot shall have performed in single-pilot-operations at least 3 take-offs and landings at night in the type and class of aircraft in which he or she is to serve within 90 days preceding the flight, and - (2) Have successfully completed the approved single-pilot-operation training programme prescribed by the Authority. - (d) No pilot may serve nor may any AOC holder assign a person to operate an aircraft in single-pilotoperations in commercial air transport unless the pilot has: - (1) Successfully completed the relevant training requirements of 8.10 of this part applicable to flight crew members engaged in commercial air transport;

+- (2) Successfully completed the approved single-pilot operations training programme prescribed by the Authority, and - (3) Satisfactorily completed the single-pilot operations checking requirements, as prescribed by the Authority, in the type and class of aircraft in which he or she is to serve.

-Note: In addition to successfully completing the relevant training requirements of Subpart 8.10 applicable to flight crewmembers engaged in commercial air transport, additional training for pilots conducting single-pilot-operations at night shall include passenger briefings with respect to emergency evacuation, autopilot management and the use of simplified in-flight documentation.
+Note: In addition to successfully completing the relevant training requirements of 8.10 of this part that are applicable to flight crew members engaged in commercial air transport, additional training for pilots conducting single-pilot-operations at night shall include passenger briefings with respect to emergency evacuation, autopilot management and the use of simplified in-flight documentation.